 Or, we might not do a good and consistent job of a helping a solid person grow (we forget to Lead Simply) ... another issue on its own.

 But the front end of all of it starts by getting to know someone before you really have a chance to work with them.
 Three weeks into it ... six weeks into it you'll see much more truth in action.
-During the hiring process, things can be a little more polished.
+During the hiring process, things tend to be a little more polished.

 Use a book, article, or video in your interview process.

 Find something you feel illustrates some important points about the type of attitude you're looking for.
-You could use anything, but make it's something that requires less than an hour of your candidate's time (or whatever time you feel is a reasonable request of someone who's not yet committed to you and your organization).
+You could use anything, but make sure it's something that requires less than an hour of your candidate's time (or whatever time you feel is a reasonable request of someone who's not yet committed to you and your organization).

 At InspireYourPeople.com, we use my book Smile & Move because it's short and hits everything we think is important when it comes to the attitude of our teammates.
 Plus, it's our baby :-).